jchris/use-fireproof/docs/database-api/documents.md

 fileInput.addEventListener("change", handleFiles, false);
 ```

 Fireproof will take care of encoding it to UnixFS, encrypting it, and replicating with your chosen storage backend.
+There is a 1MB limit per document, but we have a plan to remove the limit in the future.
+You should use these files for data you want replicated and available offline with the database.
+By default the files are encrypted, so they are safe to store in untrusted storage.

 To get files back out, you `get` the document, and access the files from the `_files` property.